Ben and Tom Birchall: 2012

 Both brothers were airlifted to hospital suffering from severe bruising and discharged after observation.
-The machine was extensively damaged needing a new chassis and bodywork, but after the team's rebuild practicing was resumed and the actual races resulted in second and third places in the two-leg event.
+The machine was extensively damaged needing a new chassis and bodywork, but after the team's rebuild they resumed practising and in the actual races gained second and third places in the two-leg event.

 After the two TT race legs, they immediately left for their debut at Hungaroring race track in Hungary, the second round of the FIM World Championship where they finished in fourth place after a two-part race interrupted by rain.
 Back on the Isle of Man, in their absence, their Spirit of TT Award was received on their behalf by father John Birchall and Klaus Klaffenbock.

 They entered their first Southern 100 short-length road races in July 2012 and were the first newcomers to debut as winners of the sidecar championship, also receiving their Spirit of TT award on their return to the island.